-The District of Columbia administers multiple assessments annually in accordance with federal and District of Columbia law, including as set forth at DC Official Code § 38-1800.02(13) regarding Statewide assessments1.
+The District of Columbia administers multiple assessments annually in accordance with federal and District of Columbia law, including as set forth at DC Official Code § 38-1800.02(13) regarding statewide assessments1.
 These statewide assessments are an important source of data on students' progress and performance relative to DC's educational standards.
-They include, in spring 2021, the Partnership for Assessment of Readiness for College and Careers (PARCC), ACCESS for English Language Learners (ELLs) 2.0, Alternate ACCESS, and the Multi-State Alternate Assessment (MSAA).
-The District of Columbia's required statewide assessments for the 2020-21 school year, per the federal requirements of the Elementary and Secondary Education Act of 1965, as amended by Every Student Succeeds Act (ESSA) (20 U.S.C. § 6301 et seq.) are:
+They include, in spring 2024, the District of Columbia Comprehensive Assessments of Progress in Education (DC CAPE) in English language arts/literacy (ELA), mathematics, and science, the Multi-State Alternate Assessment (MSAA) in ELA and mathematics, the Dynamic Learning Maps Science Alternate Assessment (DLM), and the ACCESS for English Language Learners (ACCESS for ELLs) and WIDA Alternate ACCESS assessments for English language proficiency.
+The National Assessment of Educational Progress (NAEP) will also be administered in selected schools in spring 2024.